aliaformo/covid19-in-african-countries.-sql-tableau-analysis/README.md

 7. Further analysis on ratios

-The parameters for comparison with World average were taken from this article [Covid19 in Africa and Clustering](https://www.kaggle.com/code/sasakitetsuya/covid19-in-africa-eda-and-clustering), dataset released in 2021 too.
-This is a secondary source.
-The primary source is informed in the above mentioned analysis
+The parameters for comparison with World average were taken from this article [Covid19 in Africa and Clustering](https://www.kaggle.com/code/sasakitetsuya/covid19-in-africa-eda-and-clustering), dataset published in 2021 too.
+Please note that this is a secondary source.
+The primary source is informed in the above mentioned article.

 ![Further analysis on ratios](tableau_dashboards/7_further_ratios.png)